pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 -----------------------------------------------------------------------------------
 # Recent Reads

+- [Too Big for a Single Mind: How the Greatest Generation of Physicists Uncovered the Quantum World](https://amzn.to/4dAw9bo)  This book gave a slightly different account than [The Making of the Atomic Bomb - Rhodes](https://amzn.to/3TCKtqu), and gave a much more comprehensive background of Heisenberg and Einstein and only a brief discussion on many other important physicists of the era, e.g., Dirac, Born, etc. (I have read their books, which I have listed below).
+Overall an excellent book.
+10/25
 - [Disrupting Time: Industrial Combat, Espionage, and the Downfall of a Great American Company](https://amzn.to/3Wz61qq) This is the sad story of a once great company and American industry that was distroyed by arrogance and industrial espionage.
 01/25
 - [Secrets of Sand Hill Road: Venture Capital and How to Get It](https://amzn.to/40yu1eu) Recommended as a book to read as an entrepreneur... great book.
 This was recommended after the Elon book.
 01/25
 - [Venture Deals, 4th Edition: Be Smarter than Your Lawyer and Venture Capitalist](https://amzn.to/40wzeDx) Recommended as a book to read as an entrepreneur... great book.
 This was recommended after the Elon book.
 01/25